-In early 2000 John Knox Manor went through the process of being recognized and certified for the establishment and maintenance of a Backyard Wildlife Habitat site.
-This habitant is certified in the National Wildlife Federation’s world-wide network of mini-refuges where, because of John Knox’s conscientious planning, landscaping and sustainable gardening, wildlife may find quality habitat- food, water, cover and a place to raise their young.
+In early 2000, John Knox Manor went through the process of being recognized and certified for the establishment and maintenance of a Backyard Wildlife Habitat site.
+This habitat is certified in the National Wildlife Federation’s world-wide network of mini-refuges where, because of John Knox’s conscientious planning, landscaping and sustainable gardening, wildlife may find quality-habitat food, water, cover, and a place to raise their young.

 The garden vignettes change yearly.
-Even when most of the flowers have lost their blooms in cooler seasons there is always something to see in the garden.
-Welcoming garden flags, gardening implements creatively used as decorative accessories, arbors, pergolas, bird baths and outdoor sculptures give a warm and welcoming feeling.
+Even when most of the flowers have lost their blooms in cooler seasons, there is always something to see in the garden.
+Welcoming-garden flags, gardening gizmos creatively used as decorative accessories, arbors, pergolas, bird baths, and outdoor sculptures give a warm and welcoming feeling.

-Throughout the garden are small sitting areas to observe nature and plants, butterflies and birds.
-Residents, families and visitors enjoy the serenity of the garden and make donations to add to its beauty and enjoyment.
-The garden is our pride and joy.
+Throughout the garden are small sitting areas to observe nature and plants, butterflies, and birds.
+Residents, families, and visitors enjoy the serenity of the garden and make donations to add to its beauty and enjoyment.
+The Jewel is our pride and joy!

 "Back on its golden hinges the gate of memory swings, and my heart goes into the garden and walks with the olden things."